 When a warrant is issued against you, this means that the police can arrest you at any time.
 If you are pulled over for a traffic violation like speeding, the police will likely run a warrant check on you, and if they find any outstanding bench warrants existing under your name, they will arrest you on the spot.
 Note that local police can arrest you even if the warrant was issued in another county, and you will be transferred to that county for booking.

 After you are arrested on a bench warrant and booked in the proper county, you will appear before a judge within 72 hours of your incarceration.
 The judge will then decide whether to lift the warrant and let you go, to hold you on bail, to increase bail, or if some other penalty is necessary.
-These penalties and how to get a warrant lifted in Pennsylvania will be discussed in detail further in the article by our criminal defense lawyer.
+These penalties and how to get a warrant lifted in Pennsylvania will be discussed in detail further in the article by our Philadelphia bench warrant lawyer.

 How Long Until a Philadelphia Bench Warrant Expires